V8 engine: United States

-Prior to the late 1970s, sharing of engines across General Motors' divisions was not commonplace.
-This enabled each division to have its own unique engine character but made for much duplication of effort.
-The company has since implemented sharing of engines across divisions, however, some divisions (such as Cadillac) still maintain some engines specific to their division.
+Before the late 1970s, sharing engines between General Motors' divisions was uncommon.
+This enabled each division to have its unique engine character but made for much duplication of effort.
+The company has since implemented the sharing of engines across divisions; however, some divisions (such as Cadillac) still maintain some engines specific to their division.
 Ford and Chrysler had fewer divisions and favored brand-specific shared designs.

-In 2011 GM built its 100-millionth unit of the Chevrolet small-block engine, making that engine family the most produced V8 engine in the world.
+In 2011, GM built its 100-millionth unit of the Chevrolet small-block engine, making that engine family the most produced V8 engine in the world.